FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 representation of the job [1].
 A copyin

-descriptor resolution accordingly.
-For instance, if userland asked for an
+file descriptor resolution accordingly.
+For instance, if userland asked

-async write then the kernel needs to be sure that they have the file open for
+for an async write then the kernel needs to be sure that they have the

 .